beezwax/fmrest-ruby/README.md

 adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
 See [LICENSE.txt](LICENSE.txt).

 ## Disclaimer

 This project is not sponsored by or otherwise affiliated with FileMaker, Inc, an Apple subsidiary.
 FileMaker is a trademark of FileMaker, Inc., registered in the U.S. and other countries.

-## Code of Conduct

-Everyone interacting in the fmrest-ruby project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).